bergercookie/awesome-albert-plugins/README.md

 work in progress and we're in the process of migrating the plugins to abide to the new Albert API.

-Curerntly the following plugins have been migrated:
+Currently the following plugins have been migrated:

 - Remmina
+- Emoji Picker

 ## Demos